cgrates/cgrates/docs/apicalls.rst

 	The amount filed has to be filled in call descriptor.

 GetMaxSessionTime
-	Returns the aproximate max allowed session for user budget.
+	Returns the approximate max allowed session for user budget.
 It will try the max amount received in the call descriptor and will decrease it by 10% for nine times.
 So if the user has little credit it will still allow 10% of the initial amount.
 	If the user has no credit then it will return 0.